 So How Do You Fight Those Jerks?

-The little dudes that can help to fight free radicals are super-human kamikaze fighters I’m sure you’ve heard of: Antioxidants.
-You can find these little guys in a lot of “super foods” like blueberries, dark chocolate, pomegranates, etc. You can also find them in like 99% of skin creams, serums, toners, lotions, and sometimes even in face-wash (although they’re worthless in this instance since you’re just washing them off your face).
+The little dudes that can help to fight free radicals are the super-human kamikaze fighters I’m sure you’ve heard of: Antioxidants.
+You can find these little guys in a lot of “super foods” like blueberries, dark chocolate, pomegranates, etc. You can also find them in like 99% of skin creams, serums, toners, lotions, and sometimes even in face-wash (although they’re pretty much worthless in this instance since you immediately wash them off your face).

 Antioxidants are basically the cops who remove the drunken jerk from the party.
-Except that they don’t just arrest the dude, they literally sacrifice their lives to keep the drunken dude from f’ing up your party.
+Except that they don’t just arrest the guy, they literally sacrifice their jobs to keep the drunken dude from f’ing up your party.

 Lesson #3: How Antioxidants Work

-To review: Free radicals damage our cells by stealing electrons whenever they can.
-They’re hungry for our electrons man!!!
+To review: Free radicals damage our cells by stealing electrons whenever and wherever they can.
+They’re hungry for our electrons, man!!!

 Thankfully, antioxidants have extra electrons they’re willing to give up.
-When they see a free radical about to do its damage, the antioxidants jump in and sacrifice their own electrons so your cells don’t have to suffer!
+When they see a free radical itching to steal, antioxidants jump in and sacrifice their own electrons so your cells don’t have to suffer!
 Now that’s that I call a real B.F.F.!

-By doing this, they neutralize the radical by calming it down and making it all zen with its newly paired electrons.
+By doing this, they neutralize the radical, chilling it out with its newly paired electrons.